Poeschl/Hassio-Addons/git-exporter/README.md

 `repository.pull_before_push`: Should the repository be pulled first and commit the new state on top?

-`exclude`: The files / folders which should be excluded from the export. (see also default excludes below)
+`export.lovelace`: Enable / Disable the export for the lovelace config.

+`export.addons`: Enable / Disable the export for the supervisor addons config.

+`export.esphome`: Enable / Disable the export for the esphome config.

 `checks.enabled`: Enable / Disable the checks in the exported files.

 `checks.check_for_secrets`: Add your secret values to the check.

 `checks.check_for_ips`: Add pattern for ip and mac addresses to the search.

+`exclude`: The files / folders which should be excluded from the config export. (see also default excludes below)

 ### Default excludes